 Hussein had protested that the Arabs of Beirut would greatly oppose isolation from the Arab state to states but did not bring up the matter of Jerusalem or Palestine.

 Dr. Chaim Weizmann wrote in his autobiography Trial and Error that Palestine had been excluded from the areas that should have been Arab and independent.

 This interpretation was supported explicitly by the British government in the 1922 White Paper.

-This agreement divvied many Arab territories into British- and French- administered areas and allowed for the internationalisation of Palestine.
+This agreement divvied many Arab territories into British- and French-administered areas and allowed for the internationalization of Palestine.

-Hussein learned of the agreement when it was leaked by the new Russian government in December 1917, but was satisfied by two disingenuous telegrams from Sir Reginald Wingate, High Commissioner of Egypt, assuring him that the British government's commitment to the arabs were still valid and that the Sykes-Picot Agreement was not a formal treaty.
+Hussein learned of the agreement when it was leaked by the new Russian government in December 1917, but was satisfied by two disingenuous telegrams from Sir Reginald Wingate, High Commissioner of Egypt, assuring him that the British government's commitment to the Arabs was still valid and that the Sykes-Picot Agreement was not a formal treaty.